Clakriss/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 9. DIVIDE AND RULE > Write a script that prints the result of POWER divided by DIVIDE, followed by a new line.

-10. LOVE IS AN ANTERIOR TO LIFE, POSTERIOR TO DEATH, INITIAL OF CREATION, AND THE EXPONENT OF BREATH
+10. LOVE IS AN ANTERIOR TO LIFE, POSTERIOR TO DEATH, INITIAL OF CREATION, AND THE EXPONENT OF BREATH > Write a script that displays the result of BREATH to the power LOVE

+11. > Write a script that converts a number from base 2 to base 10.